 Canada’s competitive banking system provides good value, ready access and wide choice for Canadian consumers and small businesses.
 Whether it’s a bank account, a mortgage, insurance, financing for a business opportunity or help in managing their money, banks are actively competing with each other to provide financial products and services to Canadians -- meeting their needs every day and in every way.

-- Competition is intense: in fact, Canada has more large banks actively competing against each other for customers than practically any country in Europe, including the United Kingdom (U.K.) which has almost double the population of Canada.
+- Competition is intense: in fact, Canada has more large national domestic retail banks actively competing against each other for customers than majority of European countries, Australia and the US.2

 Choice and competition benefits Canadians